blaireninglinzhang/smartcarChallenge/README.md

 This project uses:

 [Mocha](https://github.com/mochajs/mocha) as a testing framework and [Chai](https://github.com/chaijs/chai) as an assertion library.
-Chai's `expect` library is used to test against the api calls
+Chai's `expect` library is used to test against api calls.

 To run tests using Mocha: